Perspective | Beijing Olympics open with a glossy coat that can’t cover what’s underneath

 The aspirational message, though expected, tugged briefly at the heart nonetheless.
 If it weren’t so antithetical to reality, perhaps the boost would have lasted longer.

 The Beijing Winter Olympics won’t stir visions of a blissful tomorrow.
 The events may be an entertaining reprieve, if you can codify enough ignorance about all the trouble swarming society.
-But for all the spirit Yimou portrayed in directing the curtain-raiser, the night couldn’t shed an ominous feeling.
+But for all the spirit Zhang portrayed in directing the curtain-raiser, the night couldn’t shed an ominous feeling.

 It seemed more like “Together for a Shared Ruse.”
-The original motif doesn’t reflect an evening in which the standouts among the heads of state in attendance were Xi Jinping, the president of flagrant human rights abuser China; and Russian President Vladimir Putin, who threatens to invade Ukraine and test the peacekeeping resolve of the United States and NATO allies.
+The original motif doesn’t reflect an evening in which the standouts among the heads of state in attendance were Xi Jinping, the president of flagrant human rights abuser China; and Russian President Vladimir Putin, who threatens to invade Ukraine and test the peacekeeping resolve of the United States and its NATO allies.
 With the United States and many other countries declining to send representatives in a diplomatic protest of China, the presence of Xi and Putin and perceptions of their allegiance intensified the anxiety of an already uneasy world.

-Inside a half-empty Bird’s Nest, all our problems might as well have joined the parade of nations.
-There was little in Yimou’s script that covered how to bridge them and arrive at unity.
+Inside a half-empty Bird’s Nest, all our problems might as well have joined the Parade of Nations.
+There was little in Zhang’s script that covered how to bridge them and arrive at unity.

 You can’t live foul and then declare a pursuit of unity because it fits the moment.
 The messengers are most relevant, and you cannot trust Xi’s hand when he extends it for appearances.
 Sadly, you cannot trust the IOC’s motives at any time, but especially now, as it preaches negligent sports diplomacy once again in defense of its decision to ignore the atrocities of the Chinese government and make Beijing the first city to host a Summer and Winter Games.

 These are not the kinds of people who will unify the world.
-On Thursday, IOC President Thomas Bach lamented “the dark clouds of growing politicization of sport on the horizon.”
+On Thursday, IOC President Thomas Bach lamented “the dark clouds of the growing politicization of sport on the horizon.”
 That’s what he thinks of athletes who have concerns about humanity.
-In the past two Olympics, Bach has led an organization terrified that too many human beings might protest the inhumanity in our messy world, pointing his finger at Rule 50 of the Olympic charter and casting their desire to act on such empathy as in opposition of the sanctity and universality of these Games.
+In the past two Olympics, Bach has led an organization terrified that too many human beings might protest the inhumanity in our messy world, pointing his finger at Rule 50 of the Olympic charter and casting their desires to act on such empathy as in opposition of the sanctity and universality of these Games.

-“We also saw that in some people’s minds the boycott ghosts of the past were rearing their ugly heads again,” Bach said, describing in the most cumbersome and embarrassing way possible this time in which a new generation of athletes have gravitated to activism.
+“We also saw that in some people’s minds, the boycott ghosts of the past were rearing their ugly heads again,” Bach said, describing in the most cumbersome and embarrassing way possible this time in which a new generation of athletes have gravitated to activism.
 “This is why we have been working even harder to get this unifying mission of the Olympic Games across to as many leaders and decision-makers as possible.”

 The “growing politicization of sport” is a stick-to-sports fear reserved for those who think the world is fine as it is and who wish to trivialize the influence of popular athletes.
 It’s a manipulation of sport to whitewash sins.
 Force its power to be used only for felicity, and it becomes a potent emotional narcotic.
 All the feel-good posturing allows for easy escapes from scrutiny.